saikirantalasila/online-food-delivery-sql-project/README.md

 To **design and analyze** a scalable and normalized relational database for an online food delivery platform that:

-- Stores customers, restaurants, menu items, and orders
+- Design and implement a robust database to store key entities: customers, restaurants, menu items, orders, and order details.

-- Executes business-driven SQL queries
+- Write business-driven SQL queries to extract meaningful insights.

-- Produces visual insights for decision-making
+- Generate visualizations and outputs that support data-driven decision-making.

 ---